Is It Stress or Clinical Anxiety Disorder?

 Despite “manageable stress” being important in our day-to-day lives, anxiety is anything but.
 Anxiety is a real and serious medical condition and is “…the most common and pervasive mental disorder in the United States” (“Understand the Facts,” n.d.).
 In fact, over the past 10 years, the rate of anxiety has increased each year, particularly in teens and young adults.
 Over the last decade, anxiety has become the most common reason college students seek counseling services, rising above depression, with approximately 62% of college students reporting overwhelming anxiety (Reilly, 2018).

-While there is no single answer as to why anxiety rates are skyrocketing, studies have shown that possible reasons could include an increase in school workload, a lack of safe neighborhoods, social media, and growing up in abusive families or witnessing violence from a young age.
+While there is no single answer as to why anxiety rates are skyrocketing, studies have shown that possible reasons could include an increase in school workload, a lack of safe neighborhoods, social media, growing up in abusive families, or witnessing violence from a young age.
 (Denizet-Lewis, 2017).
-The most notable societal changes that may increase anxiety affect youth, teens and young adults.
+The most notable societal changes that may increase anxiety affect youth, teens, and young adults.
 With new social media expectations, rising college tuition, and technology that has been advancing at a rapid pace, young adults are faced with the need to adapt quickly and easily.
-These individuals are expected to put out a public persona across various social channels that highlights the best of their lives, while maintaining a personal life that is far from perfect.
+These individuals are expected to put out a public persona across various social channels that highlights the best of their lives while maintaining a personal life that is far from perfect.
 An individual’s social media presence contrasted with the reality of their day-to-day life may cause them to feel pressured to maintain a life that is in alignment with what they are projecting online.
-This disconnect can cause negative thought patterns, anxiety and intrusive thoughts about perfectionism.
+This disconnect can cause negative thought patterns, anxiety, and intrusive thoughts about perfectionism.
 With this increasing demand on individuals to provide for both themselves and others in an ever-changing society, it’s no wonder that reports of anxiety disorders are higher than ever before.

 Anxiety and co-occurring disorders

 When anxiety co-occurs with other medical conditions, such as eating disorders, depression, or alcoholism, it can result in serious medical consequences.
 Symptoms of anxiety and co-occurring disorders may include kidney failure, IBS, and other cardiovascular irregularities (Barbarich et al., 2004).
-Specifically in those suffering from both anxiety and eating disorders, an exorbitant amount of strain is placed on the body, altering how it functions.
-Gastrointestinal issues, which are known as a prevalent side effect of eating disorders, are worsened during times of anxiety and can be manifested as nausea, diarrhea, or an upset stomach.
+Specifically, in those suffering from both anxiety and eating disorders, an exorbitant amount of strain is placed on the body, altering how it functions.
+Gastrointestinal issues, which are known as prevalent side effects of eating disorders, are worsened during times of anxiety and can be manifested as nausea, diarrhea, or an upset stomach.
 In addition to physical symptoms, anxiety may prevent individuals suffering from eating disorders from getting treatment early on.
 And, as we know, the longer eating disorder behaviors are present, the more severe the illness becomes.

 Due to a potential delay in treatment because of anxiety, individuals with co-occurring disorders often find themselves suffering from stomach problems, weight loss, hair loss, etc. Those with anxiety and substance use disorders may find themselves using more substances in order to cope with anxious feelings.
 People with eating disorders may engage in disordered eating more frequently to regain a sense of control.
 Due to the severity of these illnesses, it’s important for people struggling with anxiety and other mental health illnesses to make an appointment to get evaluated by a psychologist, doctor, or therapist.
-The earlier that individuals with co-occurring disorders get treatment, the more likely they are to recovery and return to daily life.
+The earlier that individuals with co-occurring disorders get treatment, the more likely they are to recover and return to daily life.

 If anxiety is manageable, homeopathic remedies may be recommended as part of treatment.
-There is evidence that meditation, exercise and a healthy diet are effective in treating mild to moderate anxiety.
+There is evidence that meditation, exercise, and a healthy diet are effective in treating mild to moderate anxiety.
 However, these changes must be consistent—meditating daily and engaging in light exercise (yoga, for example) 3-5 times a week.
-In cases of mild anxiety, social changes may be made as well, including staying connected to friends, talking openly about your anxiety and letting others know when you are experiencing symptoms.
+In cases of mild anxiety, social changes may be made as well, including staying connected to friends, talking openly about your anxiety, and letting others know when you are experiencing symptoms.
 Staying connected to a community can alleviate anxiety and promote a sense of independence and peace.

 However, if anxiety is interfering in an individual’s day-to-day life, an evaluation by a medical professional is recommended.
 Typically, a form of ongoing therapy or psychotherapy is useful for individuals struggling with moderate to severe anxiety.
 In addition to therapy, if anxiety feels unmanageable and severely limits what a person is able to do, medication may be prescribed in tandem with therapy.
-It is important to note that if someone in your life with feels suicidal, you should immediately call 911 and schedule an appointment with a professional who can adequately treat their condition.
+It is important to note that if someone in your life feels suicidal, you should immediately call 911 and schedule an appointment with a professional who can adequately treat their condition.